flagFounded: Founded in 1937, acquired by Westpac in 2008

 Tip for applying with St George Bank

-Use St George Bank’s Minimum Required Documents Checklist to prepare for your home loan application.
+Use St George Bank’s Loan Application Pack to prepare for your home loan application.

-Note: This is the latest home loan checklist as of May 2019.
+Note: This is the latest home loan application pack as of December 2020.
 Please refer to St George Bank for their most up-to-date document requirements.

 SGB client story